readthedocs/readthedocs.org/docs/user/canonical-urls.rst

 .. tip::

-   In most cases, Sphinx projects will automatically generate a Canonical URL.
+   In most cases, Sphinx projects will automatically generate a canonical URL.
    Most Sphinx users do not need to take further action.

 .. seealso::